Eschatologue/CM_wiki/docs/spells/description/b.md

 **Component:** V, S, M (a handful of bark)
 **Duration:** 1 hour

 You touch a willing creature.
-Until the spell ends, the target's skin assumes a bark-like appearance, and the target has an Armor Class of 17 if its AC is lower than that.
+Until the spell ends, the target's skin assumes a bark-like appearance, and the target has an Armour Class of 17 if its AC is lower than that.

 ---